How to light a log fire

 Step 6 - Wait

 Once the flames are established add some small logs to the fire.
 Once these are burning well add some larger logs, always looking to place logs where it can help the fire spread to fill the grate.
-One reason why a log fire goes out is because people are too impatient, and load the log fire with fuel before the base of the fire has established itself.
+One reason why a log fire goes out is that people are too impatient, and load the log fire with fuel before the base of the fire has established itself.

-When you are happy that there is sufficient fuel on the log fire, replace your fire guard, clear away any fire making materials and refill your log basket.
+When you are happy that there is sufficient fuel on the log fire, replace your fire guard, clear away any fire-making materials and refill your log basket.
 You can then sit back and enjoy the warm glow that your burning fireplace logs bring to your living room!

 The advice we give is not exhaustive and therefore not complete.
 Should you choose to act upon any of the information given to light your log fire, you should do so at your own risk.
 We will accept no liability nor claims from actions arising from the information set out in these web pages.